NY, NJ officials warn of possible measles exposure

 Measles symptoms include rash, high fever, cough, runny nose and red, watery eyes.
 It can cause serious complications such as pneumonia and encephalitis (swelling of the brain).

-Measles infection in a pregnant woman can lead to miscarriage, premature birth or a low-birth-weight baby.
+Experts warn measles infection in a pregnant woman can lead to miscarriage, premature birth or a low-birth-weight baby.

 Measles is easily spread through the air when someone coughs or sneezes.
 People can also get sick when they come in contact with mucus or saliva from an infected person.

-Information on what to do if you've been exposed to measles is available on our website: www.state.nj.us/health/cd/documents/topics/measles/measles_exposure_guidance_public.pdf
+Click here for more information on what to do if you've been exposed to measles.

-For more information about measles, contact your health care provider, or visit the New Jersey Department of Health website at www.state.nj.us/health/cd/topics/measles.shtml
+For more information about measles, contact your health care provider, or visit the New Jersey Department of Health website.

-The U.S. Centers for Disease Control and Prevention's website has additional information at www.cdc.gov/measles/
+The U.S. Centers for Disease Control and Prevention's website has additional information.

 ----------